JavaCode7/Thulium/README.md

 ## Future Updates

  Thulium 3.0.0 will be a lot more like bf and will actually have a shell.
+I may also add shells to versions 2 and 1.